uva-math/uva-math-code/documentation/documentation.md

 ### Simple content structure powered by [Jekyll](https://jekyllrb.com/)

 - Any simple change in content should require editing in only one place.
-More complicated edits (such as adding a new seminar) might need changes in up to two places.
+More complicated edits (such as adding a new seminar) might need changes in up to three places.
 Typical editing scenarios are documented on these pages.
 - The content is text file based, with no databases or complicated CMSs
 - The simply structured content is then built (using [Travis CI](https://travis-ci.org/)) into a static HTML website (plus a little client-side javascript for google calendar interaction, math rendering, and responsive design)